 Hey guys, this is Brett Trapp, and I'm the creator of Blue Babies Pink, a 44-Episode Southern Coming Out Story.

-Towards the end of 2016, I told my story of growing up gay in the Christian south, one post per day for 44 days.
+Awhile back, I told my story of growing up gay in the Christian south, one post per day for 44 days.
 Nearly 100,000 people have either read along (or listened) since then.
 It was an exciting, scary, healing, exhausting process, but I couldn't be more happy with how it turned out.

 I've learned there are things that don't define us, but that are definitely in the definition of us.
 That's kind of how I view the gay thing.
 It's just a part.